Have a question? Check out below the answers to some of the frequently asked questions our office receives.

 When you file for candidacy, you will receive an email from an adviser in the Undergraduate Office relaying the results of an evaluation of remaining requirements.
 Because the University holds students responsible for knowing all degree requirements and making sure they are complete, it is your responsibility to ensure that this final degree checks is correct.
 Therefore if you have questions or concerns about your final degree check, please bring them to the attention of your adviser immediately.

-You are expected to earn the 180-unit minimum degree requirement within 12 quarters (four years) by completing, on average, 15 units per quarter.
+Students are expected to earn the 180-unit minimum degree requirement within 12 quarters (four years) by completing, on average, 15 units per quarter.

 If you want to have the completion of a minor certified on your transcript, please complete the Minor Declaration webform and file it no later than the deadline for filing for graduation.
 Requirements for the minor must be met by the time of graduation.